Louay-Ben-Hmida/portfolio/README.md

 ---

-> All certificates, project clips, and documentation are included in the project folders.
+> All certificates, project clips, and documentation can be added to the corresponding folders or linked in the README for easy access.